montyshyama/EasyCSPM/README.md

 easy-cspm --debug
 ```

-Log files are stored in the current working directory by default.
+Log files are stored in the logs/ directory by default.

 ## License